mm21/glyphsynth/README.md

 ## Motivation

-This project provides a Pythonic mechanism to construct SVG graphics, termed as "glyphs".
-Glyphs can be parameterized and leverage inheritance to promote reuse.
-The ability to construct many variations of glyphs programmatically is a powerful tool for creativity.
+This project provides a Pythonic mechanism to construct SVG graphics.
+Top-level drawings can be parameterized and leverage composition and inheritance to promote reuse.
+The ability to construct many variations of drawings programmatically can be a powerful tool for creativity.

+This project's goal was initially to specialize in the creation of glyphs -- symbols conveying some meaning.
+It is ideal for anything from logos to artwork.

+Nonetheless, it evolved to become a more general-purpose vector graphics framework, providing a layer of abstraction on top of `svgwrite`.
+The underlying graphics synthesis capability is planned to be split off into a separate project, with this one continuing to offer a more specialized interface for glyphs specifically.

 ## Getting started